BulletLock/Linux-Server-Configration/README.md

 3. In category go to SSH > Auth
 4. Select private key file
 5. click open and enter password if you are prompted.

+# 18 - Access SSH using Terminal

+1. Run the following command : ` $ ssh grader@130.211.160.57 -p 2200 `.
+2. you will be asked to enter password enter it and you are connected.